SINGROUP/Runner/docs/cli.rst

 sub-command         description
 =================   ==============================================
-list-runners        list runners and their status remove-runner       remove runner from metadata start               start a runner from metadata submit              submit row(s) for run. cancel              cancel row(s) for run. status              check running status of row(s)
+list-runners        list runners and their status remove-runner       remove runner from metadata of the database start               start a runner from metadata of the database stop                stop a runner through metadata flags submit              submit row(s) for run. cancel              cancel row(s) for run. status              check running status of row(s)